 The parser provides Stanford Dependencies output as well as phrase structure trees.
 Typed dependencies are otherwise known grammatical relations.
 This style of output is available only for English and Chinese.
 For more details, please refer to the Stanford Dependencies webpage and the Universal Dependencies v1 documentation.
 (See also the current Universal Dependencies documentation, but we are yet to update to it.).

-The current version of the parser requires Java 6 (JDK1.6) or later.
-(You can also download an old version of the parser, version 1.4, which runs under JDK 1.4, or version 2.0 which runs under JDK 1.5, version 3.4.1 which runs under JDK 1.6, but those distributions are no longer supported.)
+The current version of the parser requires Java 8 (JDK1.8) or later.
+(You can also download an old version of the parser, version 1.4, which runs under JDK 1.4, version 2.0 which runs under JDK 1.5, version 3.4.1 which runs under JDK 1.6, but those distributions are no longer supported.)
 The parser also requires a reasonable amount of memory (at least 100MB to run as a PCFG parser on sentences up to 40 words in length; typically around 500MB of memory to be able to parse similarly long typical-of-newswire sentences using the factored model).

 The download is a 261 MB zipped file (mainly consisting of included grammar data files).
 If you unpack the zip file, you should have everything needed.
 Simple scripts are included to invoke the parser on a Unix or Windows system.
 For another system, you merely need to similarly configure the classpath.

 The main technical ideas behind how these parsers work appear in these papers.
 Feel free to cite one or more of the following papers depending on what you are using.
 Since the parser is regularly updated, we appreciate it if papers with numerical results reflecting parser performance mention the version of the parser being used.